 * Please note I have changed the names of those written of here.
 The story otherwise is fact and truth.

 He knew the camping children would be happy to pay to play.
-He was business savvy enough to know the children’s parents would finance the absence of their kids to enable them to enjoy their own adult activities.
-Camping kids would eventually rename the hotel with the games room “The Big House”.
+He was business-savvy and knew the children’s parents would finance the absence of their kids to enable them to enjoy their own adult activities.
+Camping kids would eventually rename the hotel with the games room “The Big House.”

 Paolo enjoyed his dinner conversations where he would play himself up as a “Made Man” with the Mafia.
 Was he?
-I never fully believed him, but it was very disconcerting when the local cops would drop in for a beer with their “best buddy”.
+I never fully believed him, but it was very disconcerting when the local cops would drop in for a beer with their “best buddy.”
 How he earned their camaraderie was another question that remains unanswered.

 Paolo was able to convince his newlywed brother Elias and his wife Jennie to help finance the operation.
 The plan was for them to move into a room in the hotel.
 He also convinced his wife’s brother Bill to invest his savings and move in.

-I would be remiss to not mention how the Children’s Aid Society latched on to the scheme presented to them by Paolo.
-The Children’s Aid, as he told them could use funds meant to be spent on activities for the foster children, to ease the financial burdens on other foster families, thus enabling them to purchase campers and pay rental fees for summer camping.
+I would be remiss not to mention how the Children’s Aid Society latched on to the scheme presented to them by Paolo.
+The Children’s Aid, as he told them, could use funds meant to be spent on activities for the foster children, to ease the financial burdens on other foster families, thus enabling them to purchase campers and pay rental fees for summer camping.

 Paolo also had at his disposal the thousands of dollars per month earnings from the dozen or more foster children in his care.
 The children, a free workforce as groundskeepers, housekeepers and maids for the rental cottages assured his financial success.

 It continues to amaze me how the professionals were adept at protecting one of their own.
 That’s what it was though, protection of their perceived “normal citizen” from the horrible, and already damaged foster children.
-(Their words, not mine!)

 I still recall looking at her with amazement and my words of response, “I don’t know what difference that would make to you.
 You don’t do any of the housework anyway.”
 Yvette had glared her usual face at me while Paolo had chuckled.